WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Evolving Truth

-^ Domain Driven Design is about evolving our understanding of the domain, and reflecting that evolution in the code.
+^ DDD is about evolving understanding of the domain.

-^ Often when building the domain model we find rough edges.
-We find areas where the code feels awkward.
-This is usually a sign that we have the model wrong.
-We need to look for these rough edges and try to draw out what is really happening.
-We then evolve the model appropriately.

-^ Sometimes the domain itself changes.
-A new law may cause us to have to do our work differently.
-A new technology may change the way people work in the business.
-When the domain changes the model needs to change with it.
+^ Reflecting evolution in the code.

+^ Rough edges signal the model might be wrong.

+^ Find the rough edges and fix the model and the code.

+^ Domain may change.
+New laws, new technologies.
+Model must change with it.

 ^ Domain models aren't fixed.
-You don't create the domain model once and then forevermore use the same model.
-You need to be prepared to evolve the model.
+Need to be prepared to evolve the model.

 ![](img/evolution.jpg)